US National Parks to Visit With Kids

 Where to Stay Near Big Bend:

-We took a road trip with kids through the American West, we were blown away by the unique scenery of Bryce Canyon National Park.
+We took a road trip with kids through the American West, we were blown away by the unique scenery of park in Utah.
+There are a variety of things to do at Bryce Canyon National Park with kids!

 We love that there are so many Bryce Canyon views that families can access without hiking, as well as great trails to tackle like Navajo Loop Queen’s Garden trail for adventurous families like ours!
 Though the trail is steep on both ends, it’s worth it to get down amidst the bright orange hoodoos.

-Since we are homeschooling our kids, our whole family really loved the extremely well-done Junior Ranger program there – it did a great job explaining the complex geologic processes in a way that even our young kids could understand.
+Since we are homeschooling our kids, our whole family really loved the extremely well-done Junior Ranger program at Bryce Canyon.
+It did a great job explaining the complex geologic processes in a way that even our young kids could understand.

 Glacier National Park, also known as the “Crown of the Continent”, is an outdoor enthusiast’s dream.
 This spectacular region in northwest Montana offers alpine glaciers, high mountain peaks, an abundance of wildlife, waterfalls, alpine meadows and so much more!